 These devices can be incredibly helpful for individuals with Parkinson's and help them feel more in control of their lives.
 By providing tailored support, assistive technology can enable people to improve their ability to complete daily activities and reduce stress and anxiety associated with mobility challenges.

 Various resources are available to help people with Parkinson's manage their mobility challenges.
-By leveraging the latest technology and assistive devices, such as bed-assist handles, pressure-relief mattresses, walking aids, and assistive technology, individuals can gain greater independence and confidence in their day-to-day lives.
+By leveraging the latest technology and assistive devices such as reduced-friction sheets and sleepwear, bed-assist handles, pressure-relief mattresses, walking aids, and assistive technology, individuals can gain greater independence and confidence in their day-to-day lives.
 Ultimately, these tools can help reduce the stress and anxiety associated with managing mobility issues, allowing individuals to live more comfortably.

-Benefits of Technology for People with Parkinson's Moving into Bed
+Benefits of Technology Solutions for People with Parkinson's Moving into Bed

 The use of technology to help manage mobility challenges associated with people with Parkinson's moving in bed can be a tremendous asset.
 Leveraging technology solutions has the potential to provide individuals and their families with a greater level of comfort and support during this trying time.